ssbc/bendy-butt-spec/README.md

   was created
 - `content` an object consisting of the data relevant to the message or a binary [TFK] encoded box2 message.
-- `content signature` the bytes of `content` signed using the private key of the subfeed
+- `content signature` concatenation of the bytes of 'metafeeds' and the bytes of the `content` field signed using the private key of the subfeed
 - `signature` the bytes of all the fields above concatenated and signed using the private key of the meta feed

+Uses ed25519 for keys and SHA256 for hashing (FIXME: will be specified in TFK document).

+The input for content signature includes specific starting bytes in order to make sure that the signature can only be used for meta feed signatures and not for anything else.

-For signatures we use the same [HMAC signing capability] (sodium.crypto_auth) as in the classic SSB format.
+For signatures we use the same [HMAC signing capability] (sodium.crypto_auth) and sodium.crypto_sign_detached as in the classic SSB format.

 The maximum size of a message in bytes must not exceed 8192 bytes.